 Tuition and Fees

-Tuition rates vary based on the school/college offering the course, academic level, and resident status.
+CU Nursing tuition rates vary based on the degree program and residency status.
 The Board of Regents of the University of Colorado reserves the right to change tuition and fees at any time.
-Detailed information regarding tuition rates, payment deadlines, scholarships, and financial aid is available on the student finance site.
+The lowest tuition rates are available to Colorado residents.
+Residency is determined after an admission offer is issued by completing the residency verification form.
+See CU Anschutz residency regarding residency and the review process.

 Tuition Buy-Downs